-Monitor Technician Certification and Certificate Program Info
+Monitor Technician Certification

-The courses included in monitor technician programs are often hands-on.
+The courses included in monitor technician programs are very often hands-on.
 Students learn theory in classroom lectures and put it into practice by reading monitors and analyzing ECG (electrocardiography) strips.
 Common courses include:

 - Introduction to cardiac rhythms